-I strongly recommend sticking with the sandwich version, all the goodness in one bite and as delicious as any sold at an authentic gyro vendor.
+I strongly recommend sticking with the pita version, all the goodness in one bite and as delicious as any sold at an authentic gyro vendor.
 The tzatziki sauce is delicious and easy to whip up while the chicken marinates.
-Do not skip the suggested fillings— romaine, tomato, red onion, pepperoncinis, feta—as the combination of all of them add the right crunch and kick to each bite.
+Don’t skip the suggested fillings— romaine, tomato, red onion, pepperoncinis, feta—as the combination of all of them add the right crunch and kick to each bite.

 I also love any “build your own” meal that satisfies all ages and taste buds.
 My 7-year-old appreciated being able to make a cheese-only gyro with chicken on the side and my 11-year-old made his an all-chicken gyro with the veggies and fixings on the side.
 It will definitely be added to my weeknight meal rotation.

 I marinated the chicken for 1 hour and 30 minutes.
 It seemed like the perfect amount of time to absorb the flavors and tenderize the meat.

 I went into this recipe knowing I was going to make some modifications as I planned to have it for lunches this week.
 I doubled the tzatziki recipe and tripled the marinated chicken.
 I don’t eat bread so I wanted to make sure I had enough protein and accoutrements to get me through the workweek.

 Instead of pounding the breasts down (I don’t like the texture this creates), I butterflied the thicker portions and laid them flat.
 The chicken marinated for 2 hours in the refrigerator, flipped once.
 I used a griddle pan and cooked the chicken on medium-high heat.
 Once finished, I placed them in a casserole dish, covered with foil, and let them continue cooking with the residual heat.
 I waited 20 minutes before slicing the meat.